Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Experiments and Results

+Previous attempts at Monopoly \cite{bailis, recent} use Q-value based methods to solve the MDP task.
+In order to compare our approach to the previous approaches\footnote{We omit the comparison of action space representations since the agent does not win a single game against the fixed-policy agents when using a simpler action space presented in \cite{bailis, recent}.} and to see how a value based algorithm behaves, we train both the standard agent and the hybrid agent using the DDQN algorithm.
+For the two agents to be comparable, we use the same architecture and parameters for both.
+We use the state, action, and reward functions presented in \Cref{sec_rep}.
+Like in the PPO case, we permanently mask the actions that use a fixed-policy for the hybrid DDQN agent.
+Details on the network architecture and parameters are provided in Appendix \ref{net_param_ddqn}.\\

+\textbf{Experiment 1 - Constant value for reward}\\ In order to see the effect of the value of the constant $c$ for the reward function (\Cref{eq:overall_reward}), we run an experiment with different values of $c \in \{0,1, 10, 20, 50, 100\}$ when training the hybrid agent.
+The hybrid agent is trained for 6000 games against the three fixed-policy agents for each value of $c$.
+We present the results for the win rate (wins per 100 games) in \Cref{fig_c}.
+Since DDQN is an off-policy algorithm and uses a larger experience buffer, we see that, unlike the PPO agent, the value of $c$ affects the performance of the DDQN agent.
+We get the fastest convergence and best win rates on average for $c=10$.
+For all the following experiments we fix the value of $c$ at 10.\\

+\textbf{Experiment 2 - Standard DDQN vs Hybrid DDQN}\\ In order to compare the standard DRL agent to the hybrid agent, we run an experiment to show how the two agents behave during training and show a comparison of the win rate while training.
+During training, the agents play against the three fixed-policy agents.
+We train the learning agents for 10000 games each and use an exponential decay function for the exploration rate.
+We randomize the turn order during training (and testing) to remove any advantage one may get due to the player's position.
+The win rate (wins per 100 games) for each agent during training is shown in \Cref{fig_wins}.\\\\

-To compare our implementation with previous attempts at Monopoly, we train the hybrid agent with the state representations and reward functions proposed by Bailis et al. \cite{bailis} and Arun et al. \cite{recent}. \Cref{fig_statecomp} shows a comparison of win rates of the hybrid agent during training using the three different state representations.
-Please note, we use our action space representation and reward function for all three training runs. \Cref{fig_rewardcomp} shows a comparison of the win rates of the hybrid agent during training using the three different reward functions.
-For these training runs, we use our state and action space representations.
+\textbf{Experiment 3 - Comparison of state space representations}\\ We perform an experiment to show the comparison of using different state space definitions for the DDQN agent.
+We compare our state space definition \Cref{sec_state} to the state space representation proposed by Bailis et al. \cite{bailis} and Arun et al. \cite{recent}. \Cref{fig_statecomp} shows a comparison of win rates of the hybrid agent during training using the three different state representations.
+Please note, we use our action space representation (\Cref{sec_action}) and reward function (\Cref{sec_reward}) for all three training runs and only change the state space representation. \\\\ \textbf{ Experiment 4 - Comparison of reward functions}\\ We run an experiment to show how the choice of the reward function affects the performance of the learning agent.
+We compare our reward function \Cref{sec_reward} to the reward functions proposed by Bailis et al. \cite{bailis} and Arun et al. \cite{recent}. \Cref{fig_rewardcomp} shows a comparison of the win rates of the hybrid agent during training using the three different reward functions.
+For these training runs, we use our state and action space representations and only change the reward functions.